ryancog/ProffieConfig/docs/blades.md

 This is a list, in the case of NeoPixel blades, where any created subblades will be displayed for configuration.
 If there are any, there must be at least two (otherwise there's no point).

+SubBlades can only be used with NeoPixel blades due to their nature.

 Clicking "+" will add a new subblade, clicking "-" will remove the currently-selected subblade.
 If there are only two subblades, "-" will remove both, but this will not remove the parent blade or its configuration.

 # Blade Type